OpenSecuritySummit/oss2019/content/participant/dominik-de-smit.md

   - Securing the CI Pipeline
   - ZAP working session - automation
   - How to scale Threat Modeling.
+  - Creating an iOS build pipeline with security checks

 # add the Working Sessions you would like to attend in the meta above (use the session's title) e.g. sessions (one per line): -Security Playbooks Diagrams -Hackathon Daily Sessions
 ---